RicardoWood/PeopleStuff/README.md

-# PeopleStuff
+> # PeopleStuff
-All things PeopleSoft
+This repo is for all my how-to guides and wikis for PeopleSoft and PeopleTools